asciamanna/asciamanna.github.io/_drafts/tdd-is-not-a-testing-practice.md

 I interview a wide variety of roles in development organizations, from developers and coaches to managers and directors.
 Typically discussions about XP development practices arise in these interviews, as I expect some level of familiarity with them.
 If these interviews are representative of the broader industry, there is still a lot of misconceptions about TDD.
 The most common response I hear when I ask about whether the candidate practices, encourages, or values TDD is, _"Yeah, the team writes unit tests."_ People too often conflate the act of unit testing with TDD.

-I also commonly hear statements like _"I think TDD is a great practice, but my team doesn't do it.
+I commonly hear statements like _"I think TDD is a great practice, but my team doesn't do it.
 It's not my place to tell the team how to write code."_ True, you shouldn't **tell** the team how to write code but you should coach, show, and motivate them to learn these practices.
 Getting developers out of their comfort zone to learn something new is part of the job of a senior developer or technical leader.

 ## Coaching TDD